simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for May 07-May 09 2024
+Solar Radiation Storm Forecast for May 08-May 10 2024

-              May 07  May 08  May 09
+              May 08  May 09  May 10
 S1 or greater   25%     25%     25%

-Rationale: A chance for a S1 (Minor) solar radiation storm will persist through 09 May primarily due to the presence and recent flare history of ARs 3663 and 3664.
+Rationale: There is a chance for S1 (Minor) or greater solar radiation storms over the next three days primarily due to the potential from ARs 3663 and 3664.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R3 levels were observed over the past 24 hours.
-The largest was at May 06 2024 0635 UTC.
+Radio blackouts reaching the R2 levels were observed over the past 24 hours.
+The largest was at May 07 2024 1630 UTC.

-Radio Blackout Forecast for May 07-May 09 2024
+Radio Blackout Forecast for May 08-May 10 2024

-              May 07        May 08        May 09
+              May 08        May 09        May 10
 R1-R2           90%           90%           90%
 R3 or greater   50%           50%           50%

-Rationale: R1-2 (Minor-Moderate) radio blackouts due to M-class flare activity are expected through 09 May given the evolution of ARs 3663 and 3664 as well as their recent flare history.
-In addition, a high chance for an isolated R3 (Strong) radio blackout will persist through 09 May as well given AR 3663s history of X-class flares.
+Rationale: R1-2 (Minor-Moderate) radio blackouts due to M-class flare activity are expected through the forecast period given the evolution of ARs 3663 and 3664 as well as their recent flare history.
+In addition, a high chance for an isolated R3 (Strong) radio blackout will persist as well given AR 3663s history of X-class flares.

 ```